Charge and spin instabilities in superconducting La$_3$Ni$_2$O$_7$: S1 -- Double-cluster model

 To simulate the effects of lattice distortion, we scale the hybridization parameters associated to a elongated/contracted bond following Harrison's rule~\cite{harrison2012}, where $t^{(e/c)}_{dp}/t^0_{dp}=(1\pm \delta d/d_0)^{-4}$.
-For the breathing distortion, this means the same overall scaling of $t_{dL}$.
-For the Jahn-Teller distortion, $t_{dL}$ for $a_{1g}$, $b_{1g}$, $b_{2g}$ are scaled, while for $e_{g}$ remains approximately unchanged.
+For the breathing distortion with isotropic bond length changes for a cluster, this means the same overall scaling of $t_{dL}$.
+For the Jahn-Teller distortion, the hoppoings associated with individual Ni-O bonds are scaled before transforming into $t_{dL}$ of molecular orbitals in different irreps.

-Note that the fitted $\tau=0.80$ is larger than the values $0.66$ or $0.70$ used in Refs.~\cite{Green2016,Lu2018}.
-This is consistent with the reduced dimensionality in the bilayer \LNO{}, where a $A$($B$) octahedron is surrounded by 5 instead of 6 $B$($A$) ones, which means an approximate factor of $\sqrt{6/5} \approx 1.1$ increase is expected for the inter-cluster hybridization.
+To account for the reduced dimensions in the bilayer \LNO{}, we use an increased value of the inter-cluster hopping scaling factor $\sqrt{\tau/2}=0.40$ compared to the values $0.33$ or $0.35$ used in Refs.~\cite{Green2016,Lu2018}.
+This adjustment is consistent with the fact that an $A$($B$) octahedron in the bilayer structure is surrounded by 5 instead of 6 $B$($A$) octahedra in the perovsikte structure, which implies an approximate increase by a factor of $\sqrt{6/5} \approx 1.1$ for the inter-cluster hybridization.